 National professional heritage archaeologists and local archaeologists ASE have undertaken extensive surveys of the remaining buildings.
 Their report concluded that little of the existing structures remain worth keeping in the context of what was originally there, although the original fire station (Corporation Villas) and adjoining main foundry wall will remain.

-However, the report recognises that the designs can use parts of the history and some of the more interesting features in certain buildings will be incorporated into new public buildings so the story of the site is not lost.
-Relocated roof trusses in the public art gallery in the health centre are a good example of this.
+However, the report recognises that the designs can use parts of the history and it may be possible to incorporate some of the more interesting features into new public buildings so the story of the site is not lost.

 Retaining everything that is left, which the report concludes is of very little value historically in context, compared to the ability and need to provide flood defences, a riverside walkway, ground level parking, and addressing ground contamination, is not seen as the most appropriate and sustainable approach to redeveloping the site.

 Who will ensure the agreed design principles are adhered to?

 The implementation of design standards will be controlled by the local planning authority: the South Downs National Park Authority, through management of the approved design codes.
 Phase 1 is a detailed application and has already been tested against the Design Code.
 It is important whilst the Design Code can set high standards of design detail to be achieved, it also gives flexibility for possible improvement in design and later stages – and there is no reason why design cannot improve in time.
 Further consultation will be had on the detail of phases 2 and 3 of construction.

 We have worked closely with local conservation groups such as the Lewes Conservation Area Advisory Group, Lewes Community Land Trust and Friends of Lewes; all of whom have been – and we hope will remain – active in the evolving design process and implementation of any approved design codes.

 How will construction of the development be phased?

 - 238 homes, much of which are affordable one and two bedroom houses

 Phase 3 includes 71 homes.